HVR-CodeWithMe/SmartWinnr_NewsApp/README.md

   Then extract the *SmartWinnr News app* **ZIP file** to the desired folder.

-  Open commandprompt from the *SmartWinnr News app* directory.
+  Open Command Prompt from the *SmartWinnr News app* directory.

   Then Download the required dependencies by using the command   { **npm i** }.